 Even when the Truth illuminates what's inside of us, it's sometimes hard to accept.
 It's a painful process to face our deceptions and deal with them.
 It's so easy to allow our past and how we were raised to negatively affect us for the rest of our lives.
 Our past may explain why we're suffering, but we must not use it as an excuse to stay in bondage.
 You may have some major strongholds in your life that need to be torn down.
 Let me encourage you by saying, "God is on your side."
 There is a war going on, and your mind is the battlefield.
 But the good news is that God is fighting on your side!

-This article is taken from Joyce's audio teaching, Battlefield of the Mind.
+This article is taken from Joyce's resource, Battlefield of the Mind Action Plan.